-Microalgae are a unique and promising feedstock because they can be cultivated to produce high levels of lipids, carbohydrates, and proteins.
-Depending on the strain and cultivation conditions, their protein content can be very high, making them a potential source for both biofuel and high-value products.
-In a biorefinery context, microalgae proteins can be extracted for use in food or feed, and the remaining biomass can be converted into biofuels, thus maximizing the value of the entire feedstock (Cheng et al., 2008).

 The ash content is a critical parameter to consider when assessing the quality of biomass fuels.
 It is a measure of the non-combustible materials present in the fuel and has a significant impact on the performance and durability of the incineration plant.
 Understanding the ash content of biomass is essential as it contributes to problems such as slagging, corrosion and reduced efficiency of combustion systems.Ash-forming constituents come from different sources in biomass.
 These may include salts bound to the carbon structure of biomass or mineral particles such as dirt and clay introduced during harvesting or transport.
 Under high temperatures and reducing conditions in the combustion chamber, certain elements such as SiO2, CaO and MgO may become volatile and form small primary particles, which contribute to the formation of ash (Puri, 2024).

 The ash content of biomass feedstocks plays a crucial and generally negative role in the production of bioethanol, mainly by inhibiting the conversion of biomass to fermentable sugars.
 While ash is a major problem in thermal processes such as incineration, its effects in biochemical processes such as fermentation of bioethanol are more subtle but still harmful.
 The main role of the ash content in the production of bioethanol is its negative influence during the key steps of pre-treatment and enzymatic hydrolysis.
 These steps are necessary for the complex lignocellulosic structure of biomass to be broken down and simple sugars released for fermentation (Fatriasari et al., 2020).